openMLA/linear-shaft-motor/README.md

 * Ability to stack design for two linear movement axes
 * ~110mm travel range
 * Open Hardware.
 Designed from parts that can be sourced.

+> [!IMPORTANT]
+>
+> The binary files in this repository (FreeCAD files, etc) are managed with Git-Annex.
+When you clone this repo they will not immediately be available.
+You will need to install Git-Annex on your system and then run `git-annex get .` to download these files.

 ### Hardware overview 🛍